-Laboratory testing by EWG has found all sorts of nasty stuff in popular brands of bottled water - disinfection byproducts, industrial chemicals, prescription drugs and even bacteria.
-And unlike your local tap water utilities, which are required to test for contaminants each year and disclose the results to the public, the bottled water industry can hide the results of its testing.
-Knowledge is power, and with bottled water you'll likely know nothing about what you're drinking.
+Laboratory testing by EWG has found all sorts of nasty stuff in popular brands of bottled water – disinfection byproducts, industrial chemicals, prescription drugs and even bacteria.
+And unlike your local tap water utilities, which are required to test for contaminants each year and disclose the results to the public, the bottled water industry can hide the test results.
+Knowledge is power, and with bottled water you’ll likely know nothing about what you're drinking.

 3. The bottle itself

 4. The trash

 EPA statistics show that less than 32 percent of PET plastic bottles and jars were recycled in 2014.3 That means the other 68 percent was left to clog landfills, harm wildlife and pollute waterways.
-In fact, the marine conservation organization Oceana estimates that up to 20 million tons of plastic ends up in our oceans each year,4 with some collecting into huge free-floating landfills like the Pacific Garbage Patch, which is estimated to be about the size of Texas.5
+In fact, the marine conservation organization Oceana estimates that up to 20 million tons of plastic end up in our oceans each year,4 with some collecting to form huge, free-floating landfills like the Pacific Garbage Patch, which is estimated to be about the size of Texas.5<

 5. The wasted energy

 In extreme circumstances, bottled water might be the best bet.
 Residents of Flint, Mich., for example, are relying on bottled water until their tap water was considered unsafe to drink.
 And natural disasters, such as the hurricanes and wildfires caused by the climate crisis, may make tap water undrinkable.
 In that type of situation, bottled water is often the only option.
 But for almost everyone else, filtered tap water is the clear winner.

 1 Environmental Protection Agency.
 “Water Facts of Life: Ride the Water Cycle With These Fun Facts.”
 2016.
 Available at www3.epa.gov/safewater/kids/waterfactsoflife.html.